Albert-Gao/veasy/docs/schema.md

 # Step 1/3: Schema

-?> A schema is a set of rules written in JSON which describes how you want to validate your field.
+?> The schema is a set of rules defined in JSON, describing how to validate each field

 ## Plain schema in JSON